Cú Chulainn: Birth

 There are a number of versions of the story of Cú Chulainn's miraculous birth.
-In the earliest version of Compert C(h)on Culainn ("The Conception of Cú Chulainn"), his mother Deichtine is the daughter and charioteer of Conchobar mac Nessa, king of Ulster, and accompanies him as he and the nobles of Ulster hunt a flock of magical birds.
+In the earliest version of Compert C(h)on Culainn ("The Conception of Cú Chulainn"), his mother Deichtine is the daughter and charioteer of King Conchobar mac Nessa of Ulster, and accompanies him as he and the nobles of Ulster hunt a flock of magical birds.
 As snow begins to fall, Ulstermen seek shelter in a nearby house.
 As the host's wife goes into labour, Deichtine assists in the birth of a baby boy, while a mare gives birth to twin colts.
 The next morning, the Ulstermen find themselves at the Brug na Bóinde (the Neolithic mound at Newgrange)—the house and its occupants have disappeared, but the child and the colts remain.
 Deichtine takes the boy home and begins raising him as her own, but the boy falls ill and dies.
 The god Lug appears to her and tells her he was their host that night, and that he has put his child in her womb, who is to be called Sétanta.
 Her pregnancy turns into a scandal as she is betrothed to Sualtam mac Róich, and the Ulstermen suspect Conchobar of being the father, so she aborts the child and goes to her husband's bed "virgin-whole".
 She then conceives a son whom she names Sétanta.